-Freight shipping when done right, can reduce your shipping cost by up to 75% but if not done right, you can kiss the savings goodbye!
-We understand that the rules and regulations of LTL freight shipping can sometimes seem overwhelming, even to the most seasoned person / shipper.
+Freight shipping when done right can reduce your shipping cost by up to 75% but if not done right, you can kiss the savings goodbye!
+We understand that the rules and regulations of LTL freight shipping can sometimes seem overwhelming, even to the most seasoned person/shipper.
 For instance, you need to know how your product is defined by the freight industry (referred to as the product or freight’s NMFC), how to properly prepare your shipping documentation and how the freight should be properly packaged or handled.
-You’ll also want to evaluate carriers and the variety of options that are available to you for getting your freight to its final destination as quickly, reliably and cost effective as possible.
+You’ll also want to evaluate carriers and the variety of options that are available to you for getting your freight to its final destination as quickly, reliably, and cost-effective as possible.
 Having decades of experience in the freight industry, Neighborhood Parcel is glad to share the following tips to make your next freight shipment a success:

 Freight Shipping Tips

 - Don’t try changing the delivery information once a shipment is in transit.
-This can result in additional fees due to re-consignment of the goods.
+This can result in additional fees due to the re-consignment of the goods.

 - In the event that your freight arrives damaged, you MUST notate said damages on the delivery receipt.
 Failure to do so could result in the claim being denied.